-1.2 Pre-emptive planning
+Pre-emptive planning

-One of the most effective ways for payroll to mitigate these kinds of risks is to ensure that its voice is heard at an earlier stage in the M&A cycle, and respondents have adopted a variety of approaches to help make business leaders aware of the issues they face.
-One respondent has put together a briefing document explaining the actions payroll needs to take during an M&A. Another M&A payroll leader at an acquisitive company holds regular meetings with the company's integration team.
-While confidential details of upcoming transactions will not be disclosed to payroll prior to a deal being agreed - including of course the identity of any target company, its size, the number of employees and their location - these meetings enable payroll to pre-empt potential difficulties, such as the company's position on the taxability of severance payments or issues relating to contingent workers.
+One of the most effective ways for global payroll teams to mitigate these kinds of risks is to ensure that its voice is heard at an earlier stage in the divestment cycle, and respondents have adopted a variety of approaches to help make business leaders aware of the issues they face.

+One respondent put together a briefing document explaining the actions payroll needs to take during a spin off.
+Another M&A payroll leader at an acquisitive company held regular meetings with the company's integration team.
+While confidential details of upcoming transactions will not be disclosed to payroll prior to a deal being agreed - including the identity of any target company, its size, the number of employees and their location - these meetings enable payroll to pre-empt potential difficulties, such as the company's position on the taxability of severance payments or issues relating to contingent workers.

 This kind of collaborative approach can work both ways.
-During the due diligence carried out prior to completion of a deal, payroll can assist with the M&A team's financial analysis, working with Compensation and Benefits teams to provide (and sometimes analyze) net pay data relating to:
+During the due diligence carried out prior to completion of a deal, payroll can assist with the M&A team's financial analysis, working with the compensation and benefits teams to provide (and sometimes analyse) net pay data relating to:

-- Total compensation cost for an acquired team, taking into account salary, bonuses and commissions - Severance costs if employees will be let go during the transition, including bonuses and commissions on a pro-rated basis - Accruals - Correct treatment and liabilities towards contingent workers, including those employed on the acquired company's behalf by a third party employment agency.
-While these types of employees are more usually paid through accounts payable, countries may have specific rules around the status of contingent workers and their rights including the requirement to pay certain types of contractors through payroll
+- total compensation cost for an acquired team, taking into account salary, benefits, bonuses and commissions - severance costs if employees will be let go during the transition, including bonuses and commissions on a pro-rated basis - accruals - correct treatment and liabilities towards contingent workers, including those employed on the acquired company's behalf by a third-party employment agency.
+While these types of employees are more usually paid through accounts payable, countries may have specific rules around the status of contingent workers and their rights including the requirement to pay certain types of contractors through payroll.

-Likewise, while legalities such as collective agreements and transfer of undertakings rules are not strictly the responsibility of payroll, in some companies payroll teams have the deepest understanding and experience of their implications for a post-merger integration.
+Many companies going through a corporate divestment are very keen to maintain like-for-like compensation and benefits for their own employees - and these potentially significant post-deal costs need to be considered, especially when creating a smaller spin-off company.
+In addition, while legalities such as collective agreements and transfer of undertakings rules are not strictly the responsibility of HR and payroll, in some companies payroll teams have the deepest understanding and experience of their implications for a post-merger integration.

-1.3 Assessing the deal fundamentals
+Assessing the deal fundamentals